Maharaja Agrasen Palace: A Social Welfare Project by Agarwal Global Foundation in Lonavala, Maharashtra - www.lokmattimes.com

 Maharaja Agrasen Palace: A Social Welfare Project by Agarwal Global Foundation in Lonavala, Maharashtra

-Lonavala (Maharashtra) [India], April 4: Nestled across 8 acres of serene land in Lonavala, Maharashtra, Maharaja Agrasen Palace stands ...
+VMPL New Delhi [India], April 4: Nestled across 8 acres of serene land in Lonavala, Maharashtra, Maharaja Agrasen Palace ...

 Spread over its expansive grounds, Maharaja Agrasen Palace boasts a majestic palace with 118 rooms, a sprawling courtyard, a grand banquet hall, open-air lawn, multi-function halls, a fully-equipped gym, a luxurious spa, a dedicated toddler room, an engaging games zone, a sophisticated snooker zone, and a serene card room.
 These amenities are meticulously designed to provide guests with an unforgettable experience of comfort and leisure.